playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 While a class instance of `Color` may be useful in production apps, for smaller projects it might be nicer to manually pass the `r`, `g`, and `b` values directly to a directive, without needing a class.

-Just like we're able to pass mutliple values to a component, we can do the same within a directive.
+Just like we're able to pass multiple values to a component, we can do the same within a directive.
 Let's see how it's done for each of the three frameworks:

 <!-- tabs:start -->